opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 fastFree
 ------------
-.. cpp:function:: void fastFree(void* ptr)
+.. ocv:function:: void fastFree(void* ptr)

     Deallocates a memory buffer.

     :param ptr: Pointer to the allocated buffer.

-The function deallocates the buffer allocated with :cpp:func:`fastMalloc` .
+The function deallocates the buffer allocated with :ocv:func:`fastMalloc` .
 If NULL pointer is passed, the function does nothing.

 .. index:: format

 format
 ----------
-.. cpp:function:: string format( const char* fmt, ... )
+.. ocv:function:: string format( const char* fmt, ... )

     Returns a text string formatted using the ``printf`` -like expression.

     :param fmt: ``printf`` -compatible formatting specifiers.

 The function acts like ``sprintf``  but forms and returns an STL string.
-It can be used to form an error message in the :cpp:func:`Exception` constructor.
+It can be used to form an error message in the :ocv:func:`Exception` constructor.

 .. index:: getNumThreads

 getNumThreads
 -----------------
-.. cpp:function:: int getNumThreads()
+.. ocv:function:: int getNumThreads()

     Returns the number of threads used by OpenCV.

 The function returns the number of threads that is used by OpenCV.

 See Also:
-:cpp:func:`setNumThreads`,
+:ocv:func:`setNumThreads`,
-:cpp:func:`getThreadNum`
+:ocv:func:`getThreadNum`

 .. index:: getThreadNum

 getThreadNum
 ----------------
-.. cpp:function:: int getThreadNum()
+.. ocv:function:: int getThreadNum()

     Returns the index of the currently executed thread.

 The function returns a 0-based index of the currently executed thread.
 The function is only valid inside a parallel OpenMP region.
 When OpenCV is built without OpenMP support, the function always returns 0.

 See Also:
-:cpp:func:`setNumThreads`,
+:ocv:func:`setNumThreads`,
-:cpp:func:`getNumThreads` .
+:ocv:func:`getNumThreads` .

 .. index:: getTickCount

 getTickCount
 ----------------
-.. cpp:function:: int64 getTickCount()
+.. ocv:function:: int64 getTickCount()

     Returns the number of ticks.

 The function returns the number of ticks after the certain event (for example, when the machine was turned on).
 It can be used to initialize
-:cpp:func:`RNG` or to measure a function execution time by reading the tick count before and after the function call.
+:ocv:func:`RNG` or to measure a function execution time by reading the tick count before and after the function call.
 See also the tick frequency.

 .. index:: getTickFrequency

 getTickFrequency
 --------------------
-.. cpp:function:: double getTickFrequency()
+.. ocv:function:: double getTickFrequency()

     Returns the number of ticks per second.